Documentation

 Store-specific

 Keep it simple.
-Components with several functionalities tend to mislead users on the interface and represent a big package of code to manage behind the scenes, especially when handling with APIs.
+Components with several functionalities tend to mislead users in the interface and translate to a lot of code to manage behind the scenes, especially when handling APIs.

 Native-first